TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 Under the hood, JSX elements compile down to react (try logging a JSX component in the console to see for yourself).

+### Why do we use JSX?

+Most of the time in apps, rendering logic and markup are inherently coupled, but we typically separate them by having our logic and markup in separate files.
+JSX allows React to separate concerns by containing both rendering logic and content in the same place (a component).

+On top of this, it's a more intuitive, visual way to work with the UI inside your code, and allows react to show more useful error and warning messages.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">